 When we take off the mask and display what’s truly going on in our lives, others can relate.

-This allows other people to know the following things about us:
+This allows them to know the following things about us:

 Our past struggles